RossBerry/lwjgl-projects/README.md

 - Download LWJGL 3.2 zip file containing the GLFW and OpenGL libraries
 - Unzip LWJGL jar files into a folder named LWJGL
 - Place LWJGL folder in LWJGL-Examples folder alongside project folders
-- Run j.bat with project's main java source file and input file as arguments To run Hover-Taxi project for example, open console in project folder and enter the following:
+- Run j.bat with project's main java source file and input file as arguments.
+To run Hover-Taxi project for example, open console in project folder and enter the following:

       ./j HoverTaxi world